saleae/SampleAnalyzer/readme.md

 # ARINC 429 Analyzer for Saleae Logic 2

-A Low Level Analyzer plugin that decodes ARINC 429 words from a differential pair and displays the raw 32-bit value on the waveform.
+A Low Level Analyzer plugin that decodes ARINC 429 words from a differential pair and displays the raw 32-bit word and raw field breakdown on the waveform.

 ## Using the Analyzer